 Double rooms from £3206.41 (JPY581,900), including tax at 26.5 per cent.
 Please note the hotel charges an additional room tax of JPY1,000.00 per person per night on check-out.

 Take the waters at the communal on-site onsens – separate alkaline hot springs for men and women – for a geothermal dip with naked strangers.

 Free WiFi throughout, onsens.
 In rooms: free bottled water, TV, air-conditioning, tea and coffee, and Aman bath products.

 Each room nods to typical ryokan traditions – cypress-wood soaking tubs, tatami floors and tokonoma alcoves – with floor-to-ceiling windows showcasing the fabulously forested setting.
 For the most nature-surrounded seclusion, book either the Washigamine or Takagamine Pavilion, which have two bedrooms, wine cellars and views of Mount Hiei in the distance.

-The hotel has traditional male and female onsens, along with three treatment rooms where you can enjoy ayurvedic, aromatherapy and Swedish massages, as well as yoga, facials and Jessica nail fixes.
+The hotel has traditional male and female onsens, along with three treatment rooms where you can enjoy aroma oil treatment, Shiatsu, Acupuncture, as well as yoga and facials.

 You’ll need sensible shoes for clambering over the occasionally mossy stone pathways, but you can forego the swimwear: it’s birthday suits all round for bathing around here.

 The hotel is not easily accessible for wheelchair users.